Do Natural Acne Remedies Work?

 Key properties: antimicrobial, anti-inflammatory, antioxidant, anti-androgen, astringent

-Side effects: uncommon, including mild irritation
+Side effects: uncommon; mild irritation possible

 Find it in: SLMD Salicylic Acid Cleanser